eternitylol/eternity-wiki/index.md

 <span style="color:green">Unbanner</span>

-Change MAC -Changes your Mac address, please do not click this button if you don't know you are doing Delete Reg -Deletes something in regedit eternity updeitink ka tiksliai
+Change MAC -Changes your Mac address, please do not click this button if you don't know you are doing.
+Delete Reg -Deletes something in regedit eternity updeitink ka tiksliai

 ### Info tab